 New Licensing Classes

-FHARA usually conducts new licensing classes in the fall.
-Educational Committee chairman of the Fort Herkimer Amateur Radio Association, Inc. Chris Bouck, amateur callsign, KB4CMF, announces that the association may be teaching an entry level Technician Class licensing course, possibly in September 2009 through December 2009 if enough students sign up.
-Classes will be taught at the Herkimer County 911 center and will meet each Monday night for 12 weeks.
-Classes will be from 6:30 P.M. until 9:00 P.M.
-Classes will not meet, if any Monday is a holiday or the 911 center is closed.
+FHARA conducts new and license upgrade classes throughout the year.
+Educational Committee chairman of the Fort Herkimer Amateur Radio Association, Inc. Chris Bouck, amateur callsign, KB4CMF, announces when the association will be teaching an entry level Technician Class licensing course, usually in the spring and fall, if enough students sign up.
+Classes will be taught at the Town of German Flatts Hall for 13 weeks.
+Classes will be from 6:00 P.M. until 9:00 P.M.
+Classes will not meet, if any session falls on a holiday or there is inclement weather.

 Among the many subjects to be taught throughout the course includes; Federal Communication Commission rules and regulations, basic electrical principles, safety, operating an amateur radio station, radio wave propagation, antennas and transmission lines, repeaters, and many helpful hints and tips.

 Each student will be given an Elmer list at the end of the course.
 An Elmer is an experienced ham who has volunteered to assist new hams, so they can get their station up and running after they become licensed.
 All students that complete the course, and receive their license, will receive a free one year membership in the Ft.
-Herkimer Radio Association, Inc. Membership allows paid association operators access to the association’s repeater telephone auto patch, newsletter, and general voting privileges.
+Herkimer Radio Association, Inc. Membership allows association members eneral voting privileges.

 The Technician Class license does not require Morse Code, and the privileges given allow voice communications almost immediately.
 Tests are conducted at various locations in the area.
 Students can take the exam at anytime they feel they are ready to try for their license.
 Test scores are now processed electronically, so the successful candidate can obtain his/her callsign and be on the air in a very short time.